Subscribe To This Site

 One US study concluded that the energy needed just to power electrical devices on stand by alone would need the entire output of eighteen power stations!

-If you are buying new electric gadgets, try to buy ones that either don't have these almost useless lights, or if you cannot bring yourself to do that, (or cannot find alternatives, which, unfortunately, is often difficult at present - though changes are now in the pipeline in 2009) then at least make sure that most of them are switched off at night.
+If you are buying new electric gadgets, try to buy ones that either don't have these almost useless lights, or if you cannot bring yourself to do that, (or cannot find alternatives, which, unfortunately, is often difficult at present) then at least make sure that most of them are switched off at night - or whenever you are not using them for a few hours.

 Switching off electrical devices on stand by can quite quickly become part of the closing down the house at night routine.
 It only takes a few moments to run around switching off all the inessential power sockets.
 And it should save you noticeable amounts of cash too when the electricity bill plops onto the mat.